-When a death is said to have occurred, it is often necessary to verify that the death did in fact occur.
+When a death is said to have occurred, it is often necessary to verify that the death did, in fact, occur.
 This is because there are situations where an individual would wish to be viewed as dead even though he or she remains alive.

 So instead of simply staging their death in a vacuum, for the fake death to be of consequence, some type of evidence trail of their "death" must be left behind, and then received by the intended audience.

-Elaborote schemes have been deployed to convince someone else that a person is dead.
+Elaborate schemes have been deployed to convince someone else that a person is dead.
 Here are some examples:

 If you wish to initiate a new investigation, please Register and Submit a Request for a new investigation.